mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

                 self, position: tuple, chunk: mcpython.common.world.AbstractInterface.IChunk
                 ):

-            gets an generated block from the array
+            Gets an generated block from the array
             :param position: the position of the block
             :param chunk: if the chunk is known
+            todo: make thread-safe

             variable dimension

         function clear_chunk(self, chunk: mcpython.common.world.AbstractInterface.IChunk)

-            will remove all scheduled tasks from an given chunk
+            Will remove all scheduled tasks from an given chunk
             :param chunk: the chunk

         function clear(self)

-            will remove all scheduled tasks [chunk-wise]
+            Will remove all scheduled tasks [chunk-wise]

     class IWorldGenerationTaskHandlerReference